ulbanata/algo_book/big_o_notation/README.md

 ### O(log(n))

 For some algorithms that use the divide and conquer methodology where they break the problem down and build it back up, the logarithmic Big O will come into play.
 This runtime is seen in many different search algorithms, such as a Binary Search.
 The runtime is less than a linear (O(n)) runtime and more than a contant (O(1)) runtime.
-If you think back to algebra class, a logarithm relates the solution to exponentiation to it's exponential.
+If you think back to algebra class, a logarithm relates the solution to ** NOTE WORD CHOICE **  exponentiation to it's exponential.
 That means that for the equation 10^3 = 1000, the logarithm of the equation would be log<sub>10</sub>(1000) = 3.
 Because a computer works in binary, all of our logarithms will be a log<sub>2</sub>.
 Programmers shorten this to log.

 The runtime for a logarithmic algorithm grows logarithmically.
 For a 2 element array, it would take 1 time units to run.
 For a 4 element array, it would take 2 time units.
 For 16 elements, it would take 4 time units.
 For 1024 elements, 10 time units.
 You can see that logarithmic algorithms run much faster than linear algorithms for large data sets!

 ### O(n*log(n))

 The **O(n*log(n))** is a mix of the O(n) linear Big O and the O(log(n)) logarithmic Big O and is commonly called Log-linear.
 It is very common in efficient sorting algorithms, such as Merge Sort.
 The runtime runs between the O(n) linear time and the O(n<sup>2</sup>) quadratic time.
 The runtime can be found by multiplying the linear runtime by the logarithmic runtime.
-This means that, for a 4 element array, the runtime is 8, or 4 * 2.
-For a 1024 element array, the runtime is 10240, or 1024 * 10.
+This means that, for a 4 element array, the runtime is 8, or 4 \* 2.
+For a 1024 element array, the runtime is 10240, or 1024 \* 10.

 ### O(2<sup>n</sup>)